 This lab provides a streamlined and effective alternative to more common transformation protocols.
 The engineering concept of chassis gives this lab a context that takes it beyond a simple exploration of the technique.
 Using the protocol presented below, we generally observe strain 4-1 produces large, light green colonies and dark purple colonies.
 The 4-2 strain usually produces dark, small green colonies and no purple colonies.
 We generally observe transformation efficiencies around $110^3$ colonies/microgram of DNA.
 However, variations on the protocol, such as incubation at room temperature, may produce different results.
 We encourage you to experiment and report your results back to us.
+BioBuilder's "[share your data](#)" page will allow you to compare your data to the data of other BioBuilders around the country.
+If you find a great way to teach this or a follow-up experiment that other teachers could benefit from, please consider posting it to the [teacher's discussion page](#).

 To achieve high transformation efficiency and clear color differences, it is important that students be precise when conducting the transformation protocol.
 For instance, a water bath in excess of 42°C or leaving the cells in the bath for more than 90 seconds may damage the cells and adversely affect the transformation efficiency.
 If time allows, it may be worth having the students practice the procedure using water samples the day before the actual lab.
+The patches that you prepare for the students to scrape into "TB+DMSO" should not be more than a few days old since the transformation efficiency drops as the cell age.